Frequently Asked Questions

 - Find your insurer in the List of Health Insurers and click on its name

 - Search for your policy under the Policies tab

 - Select your product and click 'Compare Policies'

 - Changes to Private Health Insurance

 - The Australian Government announced on 13 October 2017 a wide ranging package of reforms to private health insurance.
 As part of the reforms, we are managing an upgrade to this website.

-From 1 April 2019, health insurers can choose to offer Age-based Discounts for people aged 18-29 years, increased maximum excess levels, and travel and accommodation benefits under hospital policies.
+From 1 April 2019, health insurers could choose to offer Age-based Discounts for people aged 18-29 years, increased maximum excess levels, and travel and accommodation benefits under hospital policies.
 Some natural therapies were removed from coverage.

-Between 1 April 2019 and 31 March 2020, health insurers may choose to offer hospital policies that fall under the tiers of Gold, Silver, Bronze, and Basic.
+Between 1 April 2019 and 31 March 2020, health insurers could choose to offer hospital policies that fall under the tiers of Gold, Silver, Bronze, and Basic.
 All policy information is now presented in the Private Health Information Statements (PHIS) format.
 For more information, see: Product tiers and Clinical categories.

 To find out more, see Private Health Insurance Changes or Department of Health - Private Health Insurance Reforms.